Lean365/Lean365.LPS/README.en.md

 	</tr>
 </table>

-## 🎉优势
+## 🎉Advantages

-1. 前台系统不用编写登录、授权、认证模块；只负责编写业务模块即可
+1. The front-end system does not need to write login, authorization and authentication modules; it is only responsible for writing business modules
-2. 后台系统无需任何二次开发，直接发布即可使用
+2. the backend system does not need any secondary development, direct release can be used
-3. 前台与后台系统分离，分别为不同的系统（域名可独立）
+3. front and back-end systems are separated, respectively, for different systems (domain names can be independent)
-4. 全局异常统一处理
+4. unified global exception handling
-5. 自定义的代码生成功能
+5. custom code generation function

-## 💐 特别鸣谢
+## 💐 Special Acknowledgements
 - 👉Ruoyi.vue：[Ruoyi](http://www.ruoyi.vip/)
 - 👉SqlSugar：[SqlSugar](https://www.donet5.com/Home/Doc)
 - 👉element-plus：[element-plus](https://github.com/element-plus/element-plus)